naa986/easy-video-player/easy-video-player/readme.txt

 Contributors: naa986
 Donate link: https://noorsplugin.com/
 Tags: video, player, flash, html5, mobile
-Requires at least: 4.3
+Requires at least: 5.5
-Tested up to: 5.4
+Tested up to: 5.5
-Stable tag: 1.1.8
+Stable tag: 1.1.9
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Easy Video Player is a WordPress video player that allows you to add video to your WordPress site.
+Easy Video Player is a WordPress video player that allows you to add videos to your WordPress site.

 == Description ==

 [Easy Video Player](https://noorsplugin.com/wordpress-video-plugin/) is a user-friendly WordPress video plugin to showcase your videos.
 You can embed both self-hosted videos or videos that are externally hosted using direct links.

-= Requirements =
+=== Requirements ===

 * A self-hosted website running on [WordPress hosting](https://noorsplugin.com/how-to-choose-the-right-wordpress-hosting/)

-= Easy Video Player Features =
+=== Easy Video Player Features ===

 * Embed MP4 video into your website
 * Embed responsive video for a better user experience while viewing from a mobile device